Our goal is a better life for everyone affected by Mental Illness. For those who struggle to find the Light in Darkness !

-The resources above have been provided to help narrow your search to specific, targeted drug information.
+The "Link" (resource) above have been provided to help narrow your search to specific, targeted drug information.
 Information is available for both consumers and healthcare professionals on over 24,000 prescription and over the counter medicines available primarily in the USA.

 Find Drugs by Disease or Condition

 Use this facility to find drugs used to treat a particular disease or condition.

 Search the Drug Base / Data base by Class

 A drug may be classified by the chemical type of the active ingredient or by the way it is used to treat a particular condition.
 Each drug can be classified into one or more drug classes.

 This page contains corporate information for pharmaceutical companies marketing products in the United States.
 Information includes company addresses, telephone numbers, stock quotes, links to corporate websites, lists of medicines, support and employment opportunities where applicable.
 Medications listed for each manufacturer or distributor may also be marketed under different names in other countries.
 For information about non-US medications, please visit the international drugs section.